robertduplock/scifibooks.club/content/en/reviews/star-trek-the-next-generation-losing-the-peace-book-review.md

 Leisner has a good grasp of character.
 It was nice spending some time exploring Crusher's backstory; specifically her time after the death of her husband but before joining Enterprise as the chief medical officer.
 I've always felt Crusher was an under-utilised character, so it's nice to see her front and centre in the story.

+We also say goodbye to Kadohata in this book.
+She was always a bit of a blah character to me, and I don't think anyone was too upset that she was written out of the series.
+At this point, most of the original characters introduced early in the relaunch are now replaced with better characters such as Chen.

+The book ends with Picard being offered a promotion to Admiral.
+He declines, quoting what Kirk said to him in Generations.
+To paraphrase; _Don't let them promote you.
+Stay a captain._

+I can't say I loved the plot point in which Picard, yet again, disobeys Starfleet command and takes matters into his own hands.
+I think that's has happened in nearly every recent TNG book.
+I really don't think that sort of behaviour is consistent with such a died-in-the-wool Starfleet guy.
+Yes, Picard does learn to loosen up during the course of the show.
+But I don't remember him resorting to so much insubordination just to satisfy his own whims.

+There were also a few shakily written scenes.
+On two separate occasions, a character is described as "staring daggers" at someone.
+Ugh.
+If I were a Simon & Schuster / Pocket Books editor I would not let such lazy cliches sneak into a manuscript.

+All in all, Losing The Peace was a welcome change of pace.
+It was nice to read a story where a planet or civilisation was not about to be blown up by the Borg.
+Instead, Leisner brings things down to a smaller, more human level.
+It wasn't a perfect book, and it might be a bit slow for some, but I found it a pleasant read and I hope to see more from Leisner in the future.